-For students in 5th-12th grade, a Report Card will be emailed to students and parents/guardians at the end of each quarter.
+A Report Card will be emailed to students and parents/guardians at the end of each quarter.
 Report Cards and online gradebook access will be withheld from students whose fines, fees, athletic uniforms, or school materials remain outstanding.
-For students in PreK-4th grade, a Report Card will be sent home at the end of each quarter.
 Parents are asked to discuss progress with the student at home.